 Even if you are already familiar with computers, you may still need to do some preparation in order to be ready for your online class.
-If you need to improve your internet skills or have only used computers in public places like the library, there are both online courses and local programs that will help you learn the very basics of computing.
+If you need to improve your internet skills or have only used computers in public places like the library, there are both online courses and local programs that will help you learn computer basics.

 Once you have those skills under your belt, follow the three tips in this article so that you can focus on your studies, not computer problems, once your online program begins.